 Media Training & Public Speaking

-iHC’s media training course is like no other as you are educated, and then thoroughly drilled, by top-level professionals focused upon your personal improvement.
+IHC’s media training course is like no other as you are briefed and then thoroughly questioned by top-level professionals focused upon your exact personal improvement thorughout.
 We tailor the course to your company and current business activities in order to maximise your engagement, optimise practicality of and learning and take-away and you will see for yourself, the always-impressive improvements for yourself between clips recorded at the beginning and the end of the course.
 You will also receive a report and summary guide, which you can revert to prior to subsequent media opportunities.

 Positive pubic relations is proven to be over three times more valuable than advertising.
 Delivering a great interview is not just about answering the questions a journalist asks, it’s about engaging with the audience and providing key sound bites and messages that benefit you and your company, while offering the interesting ‘nuggets’ of information the journalist will want to use.

 Media training is also about getting a person to think about what makes a good news story; while talking about a business is usually good news for the company, making it interesting for the reader, listener or viewer is paramount.
 Journalists need to be given something to work with, in order for him or her to be able to relay the news in an interesting way to their audience and ensure they come back to you – over your competitors – time after time.

 Understanding the media landscape – which media are out there, and who should you be talking to; cultivating good relationships, and getting them to call you, rather than you chasing them.